444Ro666/MapleEzorsia-v2/README.md

 #### 2023/10/17 - Major update to how the patch loads wz data, YOU NEED THE [NEW WZ FILE](https://www.mediafire.com/file/6bimll8wtpbclmx/EzorsiaV2_UI.wz/file) OR YOUR GAME WILL CRASH (replace old one, works for all res). [setup for more detailed instructions](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide).
 For how to toggle off some Ezorsia V2 wz edits see [Troubleshooting Section](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide#troubleshooting)

+#### 2023/10/23 - if you used this before this date, nmconew.dll is no longer supported, instead re-follow the instructions and name `ijl15.dll` to `2ijl15.dll`, place new `ijl15.dll` in the folder, delete old nmconew.dll, and rename nmconew2.dll back to nmconew.dll

 This DLL modifies addresses in a v83 MapleStory client to change the game window and canvas resolution.
 Most in-game component boundaries are also modified to scale with the custom resolution.